1.12 Doctoroff Business Leadership Program

 The unique program combines fundamental and advanced business and law courses with co-curricular experiential opportunities in business, business law and entrepreneurship.
 The program prepares law students to develop business enterprises, analyze complicated business transactions, think creatively about alternative capital structures, and acquire key management and leadership skills.

-The courses offered as part of the program vary year-over-year, and are taught by noted experts in their fields from the Law School and the Booth School of Business.
-Courses offered for the 2016-2017 academic year include:
+The classes offered as part of the program vary from year-to-year, and are taught by noted experts in their fields from the Law School and the Booth School of Business.
+Classes offered for the 2017-2018 academic year include:

 Accounting and Financial Analysis